beatobongco/dibtap/_posts/2023-01-04-environment-and-context-independence.md

 According to this [graph](https://ourworldindata.org/time-with-others-lifetime) your partner will increasingly be the person you spend most of your time with, next to yourself.

 I imagine you'll absorb a lot of that person's worldview and habits and you'll work on a lot of hard problems together e.g. raising a family if that's your thing, or perhaps starting a business.
-So I think with this decision, one can afford to be super picky (but maybe not picky enough that you never end up even dating someone)
+With this decision, one can afford to be super picky (but maybe not picky enough that you never end up even dating someone)

 My mental model for this one is finding a co-founder for my family / for life.

 Taking the startup analogy further as well - you know how VC's invest more in the team than the idea?
-I think via that analogy, this decision might be the most important one.
+Via that analogy, this decision might be the most important one.

-The things you do or where you live may change over time, but as the hopeless romantic I am I think "who you're with" from a life partner perspective shouldn't.
+The things you do or where you live may change over time, but as the hopeless romantic I am I believe "who you're with" from a life partner perspective shouldn't.

 This question also applies to friends and workmates.
 It's a common aphorism that you're the average of the 5 people you spend the most of your time with.
 So do guard who's in your innermost circle.
-I think it's OK to set high standards, and help elevate people however you can if they're open to it.
+It's OK to set high standards, and help elevate people however you can if they're open to it.

-I think the best kinds of circles (and partners) are those who you don't just get together with purely for fun or leisure, but also to improve and succeed together.
+The best kinds of circles (and partners) are those who you don't just get together with purely for fun or leisure, but also to improve and succeed together.